-Apple Maggot Control: Most maggots leave the fruit several days after it has fallen from the tree.
+Most maggots leave the fruit several days after it has fallen from the tree.
 As a result, a certain level of control can be achieved by picking up and discarding the dropped apples.
 Apply beneficial nematodes in spring or fall to kill remaining pupae in the soil.
-Red sphere traps work well to capture and reduce the number of egg laying adults.
+Red Sphere Traps work well to capture and reduce the number of egg laying adults.
 Traps should be placed within the canopy just as trees are finished blossoming.
 Hang spheres high in the brightest areas of the tree, 6-7 feet from the ground.
 Set out one trap for every 150 apples (2 traps per dwarf tree).
-Botanical insecticides should only be applied if pest levels become intolerable.
+Fast-acting botanical insecticides should only be applied if pest levels become intolerable.

-Tip: Kaolin clay will suppress a broad range of apple pests and has shown over 90% control of apple maggot, codling moth, and plum curculio.
+Tip: Surround WP — made from kaolin clay — will suppress a broad range of insects and has shown over 90% control of apple pests.
 It also has a positive effect on fungal diseases like fire blight, sooty blotch and fly speck.